 Teen Council meets monthly.
 This is a planning meeting activity.
 There are other activities we participate in throughout the year such as state events, and local events, but they vary depending on the time of year.

 What benefits are there in being an active Teen Council member?

 There are many scholarship opportunities available to assist to further a students' education.
 Teen council members can earn up to $10,000 in scholarship money by participating!

 Did you know?

-According to National 4-H data, youth involved in 4-H are 2x more likely to plan to go to college, 2x more likely to get better grades in school, 41% less likely to engage in risky behaviors, and girls are 2x more likely to pursue science careers over their peers.
+According to National 4-H data, youth involved in 4-H are two times more likely to go to college, two times more likely to get better grades in school, 41% less likely to engage in risky behaviors, and two times more likely to pursue science careers over their peers.
 Basically, 4-H makes a difference, so JOIN TODAY!!!